Bush Barrow: Daggers

 Scientific analyses indicate that the gold originated from Cornwall.
 This was also the source of gold used to make the Nebra sky disc and Irish gold lunulae.

 The dagger may have been made in either Britain or Brittany (Armorica), where similar examples of gold-stud decoration are known.
 Gold-stud decoration was also used on the amber pommel of a dagger from Hammeldon Down Barrow in Devon, dating from the Wessex II period.

 The hilt of the Bush Barrow dagger lay forgotten for over 40 years from the 1960s, having been sent to Professor Atkinson at Cardiff University, and was found by one of his successors in 2005.

 Antique knife

 Some bronze rivets and other bronze fragments have been identified as the remains of a knife dating from about 2400 BC, suggesting that the Bush Barrow chieftain may have belonged to a "noble dynasty" dating back to the time of Stonehenge's construction.
+He may have also been a 'priest' in control of rituals at Stonehenge.